 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Virginia?
+What is Considered Normal Wear and Tear in Virginia?

 “Normal wear and tear” is deterioration that occurs naturally as a result of the tenant using the property as it was designed to be used.